Arriving at your accommodation

 Booking your no-symptoms test

-All returning students are advised to get a no-symptoms test as part of their transition back to University after the winter break.
+All returning students are advised to get a no-symptoms test as part of their transition back to University.
 These are available on campus and are quick, free and reliable.

 Two tests are needed, around 3-5 days apart.
 Book these as soon as you’ve confirmed your accommodation arrival slot.
 You book your first, and then the second once you have your first results.